klyvedev/klyve/docs/debugging.md

     * **Action:** Click **Retry** to re-run the failed task without losing sprint progress.
 * **Option B: "Stop & Export Project"**
     * **Scenario:** The environment is hopelessly broken.
     * **Action:** Aborts the sprint safely.
-Klyve saves the current project state, allowing you to resume after fixing the environment.
+Klyve saves the current project state and exports it, allowing you to resume after fixing the environment.

 ---